 Summers don’t last long in the Capital Region and the North Country.
 Don’t waste a moment of sunshine; get outside and go on a picnic.
-Whether you want to tailgate at an Albany Empire game or reward yourself after a long hike, dining al fresco is one of the season’s great joys.

 To ensure you have a primo picnic, it’s important to keep some things in mind: